 Working Holiday Visas for Australian Citizens Over 30

 Most countries only offer working holiday visas to eligible people aged between 18 and 30 years old (inclusive).
-But if you’re an Australian citizen aged over 30, there are a still a few countries that may offer you a working holiday visa.
-This allows you to live, work and travel in another country for at least a year!
+But if you’re an Australian citizen aged over 30, there are a still a few countries where you can get working holiday visas.
+These allow you to live, work and travel in another country for at least a year!

-Six of the 43 countries offering working holiday visas to Australians have an age limit above 30.
-This will soon increase to eight countries with Italy and the UK set to increase their age limits from 30 to 35.
+Eight of the 45 countries offering working holiday visas to Australians have an age limit above 30.

 Portugal currently offers working holiday visas to Australians aged 18-31 years old.
-Canada, France, Ireland and Denmark welcome backpackers aged 18-35.
+Canada, France, Ireland, Italy, Denmark and the UK welcome backpackers aged 18-35.
 And the USA does not have an age limit – although you would need to be a university or TAFE student (or a recent graduate) to apply for the USA.

 The usual rules still apply.
 For example, you wouldn’t be eligible for most working holiday visas if you have dependent children.
 But you don’t necessarily have to miss out just because of your age.
 If you meet all the other criteria, there are several working holiday visa options for 31-35 year-old Australians!